top of page

 In mid-October 1955, WEEK-TV would subscribe to Telenews, a news film service.
 The newsreel produced for television was produced by Hearst Metrotone News, Incorporated, which covers national and international news events.

 These news services were available to local stations on a day when network news organizations were just in their forming stages.
-Only CBS and NBC had developed television news organizations from their existing radio news networks, and video images were difficult to come by, as the film was the only record of events.
-There was a reliance on movie theater newsreel companies for footage as they marketed their products to local television stations.
+Only CBS and NBC had developed television news organizations from their existing radio news networks, and video images took much work to come by, as the film was the only record of events.
+Movie theater newsreel companies relied on footage as they marketed their products to local television stations.

 FCC Denies Deintermixture Petitions

-The FCC in early November of 1955 was reported to be ready to deny petitions from several cities to make those cities all UHF markets.
+In early November of 1955, the FCC was reportedly ready to deny petitions from several cities to make those cities all UHF markets.
 Among those were petitions from WEEK-TV and WTVH-TV in Peoria.

-By February of 1956, the FCC would deny petitions from the Peoria UHF stations saying their appeal to intervene in the hearing was too late.
-It was also repeated that WIRL was the winner of the initial decision for channel 8, over WMBD.
+By February of 1956, the FCC would deny petitions from the Peoria UHF stations, saying their appeal to intervene in the hearing was too late.
+It was also repeated that WIRL won the initial decision for channel 8 over WMBD.

 The ever-wavering FCC later came up with a similar solution that WEEK and WTVH proposed based on months of hearings.
-In June of 1956, the Commission said that a case-by-case consideration of deintermixture petitions would take place.
-The FCC commissioners were ready to reconsider the move of the VHF allocations from Peoria and Springfield, Illinois after months of not considering the move.
+In June of 1956, the Commission said that a case-by-case consideration of deintermixture petitions would occur.
+After months of not considering the move, the FCC commissioners were ready to reconsider the action of the VHF allocations from Peoria and Springfield, Illinois.

 It didn't take long for the FCC to waiver once again.
-In July the FCC issued three final television decisions granting “favored” status to WMAY-TV channel 2 in Springfield and WIRL to channel 8 in Peoria.
-The catch, both grants would deny those winners actual construction permits which meant that the Commission forbade any construction on either “favored” owner on their granted VHF station.
+In July, the FCC issued three final television decisions granting “favored” status to WMAY-TV channel 2 in Springfield and WIRL to channel 8 in Peoria.
+The catch was that both grants would deny those winners actual construction permits, which meant that the Commission forbade construction on either “favored” owner on their granted VHF station.

 WEEK-TV Applies for a Satellite Station

-The limitations of UHF broadcasting stations were obvious as the range of coverage was extremely limited and the development of high-powered UHF transmitters was still a few years away.
-If a station wanted to bring a city-grade signal to a fringe market to add households of coverage, the use of a satellite station or translator would be necessary.
-The satellite station or translator would receive an off-air signal from its originating station on an antenna high on the translator tower, then rebroadcast the signal on a different local channel.
+The limitations of UHF broadcasting stations were evident as the range of coverage was extremely limited, and the development of high-powered UHF transmitters was still a few years away.
+If a station wanted to bring a city-grade signal to a fringe market to add households of coverage, a satellite station or translator would be necessary.
+The satellite station or translator would receive an off-air signal from its originating station on an antenna high on the translator tower and then rebroadcast the signal on a different local channel.

 The above page from Peoriana TV Guide as well other images on this page from the Peoria Journal-Star Newspaper was submitted by WEEK-TV and Steve Shaw unless otherwise stated.